-Prior Experience Statements by the PER Applicant
+Work Experience Statements by the Applicant

-Please describe your experience showing that you meet the requirements as specified in Rule 18.3c (Minimum work experience requirements: At the time of applying for PER status, the applicant must have at least ten (10) years of work experience with at least 60% of that time spent on searching patent information or a combination of searching and mentoring or a combination of searching and outsourcing or a combination of searching and overseeing search work of others according to the definitions in RULE 4.2 in each and every year of the 10 year period preceding the date of application.
-If in the 10 year period preceding the date of application, there is one or more gaps in the 10 year period, the applicant must explain the reason(s) for the gap(s) , provide supporting evidence and provide details about additional work experience in searching patent information that occurred beyond the preceding 10 year period from the date of application in order to establish that the applicant has a total of 10 non-consecutive years of work experience.)
+Please describe your experience showing that you meet the requirements as specified in Rule 4.2 (Minimum work experience requirements: At the date of the certification examination, the candidate must have at least three (3) years of work experience with at least 60% of that time spent on searching patent information or a combination of searching and mentoring or a combination of searching and outsourcing or a combination of searching and overseeing search work of others according to the definitions in RULE 4.2 in each and every year of the 3 year period preceding the date of application.
+If in the 3 year period preceding the date of application, there is one or more gaps in the 3 year period, the applicant must explain the reason(s) for the gap(s) , provide supporting evidence and provide details about additional work experience in searching patent information that occurred beyond the preceding 3 year period from the date of application in order to establish that the applicant has a total of 3 non-consecutive years of work experience.)

 If in addition to searching experience, you have experience in mentoring, please describe.